Kissed: Concept

-Originally, Director Lynne Stopkewich had no particular interest in death or necrophilia.
-However, an interview by Karen Greenlee, a young California woman caught in a necrophile act with a male cadaver in the late 1970s, got her attention.
-Another reason that attracted her to the theme was the reading of "We So Seldom Look on Love", a 1992 short story written by Barbara Gowdy, that she read in The Girl Wants to, a collection of female erotica edited by Lynn Crosbie, while working on another film script in February 1994.
-The short story, itself inspired by the Greenlee's case, impacted Stopkewich because of its originality and non-judgmental tone, and it impressed her so much that began to negatively effect her writing process.
+Originally, director Lynne Stopkewich had no particular interest in death or necrophilia.
+However, an interview of Karen Greenlee, a young California woman caught in a necrophile act with a male cadaver in the late 1970s, got her attention.
+Another reason that attracted her to the theme was the reading of "We So Seldom Look on Love", a 1992 short story written by Barbara Gowdy, in The Girl Wants to, a collection of female erotica edited by Lynn Crosbie, while working on another film script in February 1994.
+The short story, itself inspired by the Greenlee case, impacted Stopkewich because of its originality and non-judgmental tone, and it impressed her so much that it began to negatively affect her writing process.

 She then contacted Gowdy, acquiring the option to the story for an undisclosed sum in May 1994.
-Stopkewich described her version as "an interpretation of the piece, not so much a literal translation", and stated the she did not include some details because of the film's low budget.
+Stopkewich described her version as "an interpretation of the piece, not so much a literal translation", and stated that she did not include some details because of the film's low budget.
 Mainly, she omitted details about the main character's family and instead focused on her experiences as a child and young adult.
 Stopkewich stated "We So Seldom Look on Love" was an ideal story for a low-budget adaptation because it only featured two main characters and had few locations.
 The desired 1970s-like setting also helped in decreasing production costs due to thrift shops and garage sale scenarios being cheaper than a "contemporary look".

 Generally, necrophiles most commonly present as single persons with an above-average IQ, a propensity for atypical belief systems, and who generally work in death-associated occupations.
 This is the inspiration behind the main character of the film, Sandra.
 Stopkewich expressed that she had never actually met a necrophile, nor did she research the topic extensively.
 She only visited one funeral home before the shoot, declaring it was not her aim to make Sandra "a spokesmodel for all necrophiles".
 Instead, she set out to create what she called an "unforgettable character," attempting to "put aside my own critical and moral judgments and allow myself to truly enter into the world of the characters".

 Her goal was to explore Sandra's "interior world" by focusing on the life experiences she had in common with the character—like growing up in the suburbs, burying dead animals, keeping secret objects hidden under the bed, disco dancing, facing one's mother after the first menstruation, dealing with questions of sex and death, one's first date, and one's first sexual experience.
 By introducing her through flashbacks as a young girl, Stopkewich desired to create sympathy for the character in order to make her socially inappropriate, taboo passions more acceptable by the audience.
 Ultimately, Stopkewich described the film's focus as "really kind of a sweet emotional journey with this coming-of-age of this young woman".